 The path of the breath: the breath has always been present in my different practices.
 Source of the Life that animates us, link between body and mind, and gateway to Presence.
 Several breath control techniques have nevertheless been revealed to me since the beginning of 2020 and their intense daily practice has allowed me to access a state of Consciousness which has continued to intensify since.
 The breath has probably been and remains my greatest guide on this path of inner discovery.
 Hence my intention to focus my teaching more and more in this direction.

-The 3 paths make only ONE.
+All those paths are actually only ONE.
 Path of liberation from the mind, to go back home to the Heart, and to grow in Presence, in the Realization of what I really am.